 Within 36 hours of making the telephone report, a written report must also be filed with the child protective agency.
-The written report must be filed on Department of Justice Form SS 8572.
-"Suspected Child Abuse Report".
-These forms are available through county welfare and probation departments and law enforcement agencies.
-They can be downloaded from the VIRTUS online website.
+The written report must be filed on California Department of Justice Form BCIA 8572 (2017 revision or subsequent revisions) "Suspected Child Abuse Report".
+These forms are available through county welfare and probation departments and law enforcement agencies, on the California DOJ website, or by searching "BCIA 8572".

-NOTE: Review SAFE ENVIRONMENT GUIDELINES, from the Office of Child & Youth Protection, revised November 2017, and attached Appendices A through G for additional information.
+NOTE: Review SAFE ENVIRONMENT GUIDELINES, from the Office of Child & Youth Protection, revised March 2023, and attached Appendices A through G for additional information.